Compiling Vim from source is actually not that difficult. Here's what you should do:

 Download source code

-You can get source code here: http://www.vim.org/sources.php
+You can get the source code here: http://www.vim.org/sources.php

 Set Configuration